 Treatment, Storage and Disposal Facilities

-Hazardous waste management facilities receive hazardous wastes for treatment, storage, or disposal.
+Hazardous waste management facilities treat, store, or dispose of hazardous wastes.
 These facilities are often referred to as treatment, storage, and disposal facilities, or TSDFs.

 - Treatment facilities use various processes (such as incineration or oxidation) to alter the character or composition of hazardous wastes.
 Some treatment processes enable waste to be recovered and reused in manufacturing settings, while other treatment processes dramatically reduce the amount of hazardous waste.

 - Storage facilities temporarily hold hazardous wastes until they are treated or disposed of.

 - Disposal facilities permanently contain hazardous wastes.
 The most common type of disposal facility is a landfill, where hazardous wastes are disposed of in units carefully constructed and designed to protect groundwater and surface-water resources.

 TN has detailed regulations to ensure that TSDFs operate safely and protect human health and the environment: TN Rule Chapter 0400-12-01-.06 and .07.